-3. Asset Inspections/Condition Standards.
+3. Asset Inspections, Condition Standards & Provisions for Users.

 The Council as highway authority has a duty under the Highways Act 1980 to maintain public highways to an adequate standard of repair.
-So it is important that inspection and assessment regimes are aligned to the authorities risk management policies to maximise safety for road users and strengthen our ability to repudiate claims and fulfil our requirements with regard to Network Safety, Serviceability and Sustainability.
+So, it is important that inspection and assessment regimes are aligned to the authority's risk management policies to maximise safety for road users and strengthen our ability to repudiate claims and fulfil our requirements with regard to Network Safety, Serviceability and Sustainability.